 Our performance depends largely on the efforts and abilities of our senior management and product development teams.
 These executives and design associates have substantial experience in our business and have made significant contributions to our growth and success.
 We do not have employment agreements with any of our key executives or design associates.
 The unexpected loss of services of certain of these individuals could have adverse impacts on our business and results of operations.
 As our business grows and we open new stores, we will need to attract and retain additional qualified employees and develop, train, and manage an increasing number of management-level, sales, and other employees.
 Competition for qualified employees is intense.
-We cannot assure you that we will be able to attract and retain employees as needed in the expanding our customer base.
-Maintaining and enhancing our brand may require us to make substantial investments in areas such as product design, store operations, and community relations.
-These investments might not succeed.
-If we are unable to maintain or enhance our brand image, our results of operations could be adversely impacted.
+We cannot assure you that we will be able to attract and retain employees as needed in the future.